2002–03 FIS Ski Jumping World Cup

 The 2002–03 FIS Ski Jumping World Cup was the 24th World Cup season of ski jumping.
 It began on 29 November 2002 at Rukatunturi in Kuusamo, Finland, and finished on 23 March 2003 at Letalnica bratov Gorišek in Planica, Slovenia.
 The defending World Cup champion from the previous two seasons was Adam Małysz, who continued his success by winning the overall title for a third time, as well as his second Nordic Tournament.
-Sven Hannawald placed second as he did in the previous season, with Andreas Widhölzl in third.
+Sven Hannawald placed second as he had done in the previous season, with Andreas Widhölzl in third.
 Janne Ahonen won the Four Hills Tournament for a second time.
 The Nations Cup was won by Austria.

 On the ski flying hill in Planica, Matti Hautamäki set three consecutive world records – 227.5, 228.5 and 231 metres – in a span of four days, becoming the first ski jumper to officially break the 230 m barrier.
-Prior to Hautamäki's 231 m jump, Veli-Matti Lindström became the first to unofficially surpass 230 m with a jump of 232.5 m during the 21 March trial round, but his jump was rendered an invalid world record due to him touching the snow with his hand.
+Prior to Hautamäki's 231 m jump, Veli-Matti Lindström became the first to unofficially surpass 230 m with a jump of 232.5 m during the 21 March trial round, but his jump was rendered an invalid world record because he touched the snow with his hand.